 He was an Executive Board Member and Director of Symphonic Services for the American Federation of Musicians Local 301.
 Elected to the AFM Local 301 Peoria Symphony Orchestra Players Committee, he served on the 2017/2018 contract negotiation committee, which successfully negotiated a three-year contract.

-His orchestral, concerto, and recital performances have taken him across the country from Los Angeles’ Walt Disney Concert Hall to the intimate setting of Mark Twain’s drawing room in West Hartford, Connecticut.
-Recent master class and recital appearances include visits to the University of Memphis, Arkansas State University, Southern Illinois University Carbondale, The University of Mississippi, DePaul University, Ball State University, Illinois State University, and Penn State University.
-Always investigating and sharing the tradition of classical music his activities have focused on working with living composers to perform and premiere their works while seeking to illuminate classical music’s broad spectrum of expressive possibilities for any audience.
+His orchestral, concerto, and recital performances have taken him across the country from Los Angeles’ Walt Disney Concert Hall to the intimate setting of Mark Twain’s drawing room in Hartford, Connecticut.
+Master class and recital appearances include visits to the University of Memphis, Arkansas State University, Southern Illinois University Carbondale, The University of Mississippi, DePaul University, Ball State University, Illinois State University, and Penn State University.
+Always investigating and sharing the tradition of classical music, his activities have focused on working with living composers to perform and premiere their works while seeking to illuminate classical music’s broad spectrum of expressive possibilities for any audience.

 Originally from Kenosha, Wisconsin, Dr. Cyzak received his Doctorate from The University of Illinois at Urbana-Champaign studying with John Dee.
 His doctoral research explores the advanced vocal and instrumental techniques of Vinko Globokar's Oboe/ English Horn works.
-He received a Master of Music Degree and Artist Diploma from The Hartt School under the tutelage of Humbert Lucarelli and a Bachelor of Music from Oberlin College Conservatory of Music where he studied with James Caldwell, Robert Walters, and Alex Klein.
+He received a Master of Music Degree and Artist Diploma from The Hartt School under the tutelage of Humbert Lucarelli and a Bachelor of Music from Oberlin College Conservatory of Music, where he studied with James Caldwell, Robert Walters, and Alex Klein.
 Studies in High School were with Stephen Colburn.